-Brazil's Bolsonaro taps family friend as top cop amid probes into sons
+Despite outcry, Brazil's Bolsonaro taps family friend as top cop amid probes

-SAO PAULO (Reuters) - Brazilian President Jair Bolsonaro named a family friend to head the federal police on Tuesday amid investigations into his sons and just days after his justice minister quit and alleged political meddling in law enforcement.
+BRASILIA (Reuters) - Brazil’s President Jair Bolsonaro on Tuesday named a family friend to head the federal police, just days after his justice minister quit over alleged meddling in law enforcement, which sparked a criminal investigation and talk of impeachment.

-The government’s official gazette confirmed the appointment of Alexandre Ramagem, a federal police officer who is close to the Bolsonaro family and took charge of the president’s security after he was stabbed on the campaign trail in 2018.
+The government’s official gazette confirmed the appointment of new federal police chief Alexandre Ramagem, 48, who took charge of the president’s security after he was stabbed on the campaign trail in 2018.
+The selection comes amid investigations of alleged wrongdoing by Bolsonaro’s sons.

-On Friday, responding to Justice Minister Sergio Moro’s allegations, Bolsonaro said he could choose whomever he wanted to lead the police force, saying: “The appointment is mine, the prerogative is mine, and the day I have to submit to one of my subordinates I am no longer the president.”
+Ramagem, who joined the federal police in 2005, has the fewest years of service of any officer tapped to lead the force.
+He ran the Brazilian Intelligence Agency (Abin) since July.

-Moro alleged that Bolsonaro had repeatedly said he wanted a “personal contact” in the job, “from whom he could get information, intelligence reports.”
-The allegations are being investigated by Brazil’s top public prosecutor.
+On Friday, Justice Minister Sergio Moro alleged in a stunning televised address that Bolsonaro had repeatedly said he wanted a “personal contact” in the top police job “from whom he could get information, intelligence reports.”

+Brazil’s Supreme Court on Monday gave the green light for the top public prosecutor to investigate those allegations.

+On Tuesday, the opposition Democratic Labor Party asked the Supreme Court to block Ramagem’s nomination, alleging an abuse of power.

+Still, the accusations from the popular “super minister” Moro, who locked up scores of powerful politicians and businessmen as a judge, has dented Bolsonaro’s corruption-fighting image, which was central to his 2018 campaign.

+Moro said he had never seen political interference of the kind sought by Bolsonaro over Brazil’s federal police, even under previous governments whose officials and allies were convicted of participating in sweeping corruption schemes.

-On New Year’s Day last year, the president’s son Carlos Bolsonaro, a Rio de Janeiro city councilman, posted a party photo on social media of him shoulder to shoulder with Ramagem.
+A New Year’s party photo on social media of Ramagem grinning beside the president’s son Carlos Bolsonaro, a Rio de Janeiro city councilman, circulated widely on Tuesday, emphasizing the close ties between the family and the new top cop.

-A Supreme Court investigation staffed by federal police is looking into Carlos Bolsonaro’s role in disseminating “fake news,” according to newspaper Folha de S.Paulo.
-His brother, lawmaker Eduardo Bolsonaro, has been accused in a congressional investigation of participating in a “fake news” scheme.
+Carlos Bolsonaro is the subject of a Supreme Court probe, staffed by federal police, looking at his role in disseminating “fake news,” according to newspaper Folha de S.Paulo.
+His brother, lawmaker Eduardo Bolsonaro, was accused in a congressional investigation of participating in a “fake news” scheme.

-Their eldest brother, Senator Flavio Bolsonaro is being investigated by state prosecutors in Rio de Janeiro over alleged money laundering and misuse of public funds.
+Their eldest brother, Senator Flavio Bolsonaro, is also being investigated by state prosecutors in Rio de Janeiro over alleged money laundering and misuse of public funds.

 All three have denied any wrongdoing.
 They and the president have decried the probes as politically motivated attacks.